VezertVezert

 In post-launch environments, behavioral data volume increases rapidly.
 Manual interpretation becomes slow and fragmented.
 AI-supported tools help detect patterns, prioritize weak points, and flag anomalies earlier.

-This reinforces the effectiveness of data-driven website optimization and reduces the gap between insight and action.
+This reinforces the effectiveness of optimization based on data and reduces the gap between insight and action.

 Faster Analysis Through Pattern Recognition